 Let’s wrap up with a reminder that data-driven insights require holistic data management.
 In other words, you need to bring it all together to tease out the deep meaning and enjoy the benefits.
-The term of art is data warehousing.
 Because Logility provides data integration across departments and systems, essentially everything your business collects — big data, small data, on premise, off premise — you have the ability to develop business insights that follow your entire business process, not just pieces of it.

 Data warehousing builds a common repository that allows you to work with your information with a myriad of information access and visualization tools.
 No matter how your team chooses to work with your enterprise data, data warehousing ensures everyone has the same set of metrics, rules and assumptions to help them meet common goals.

 If you haven’t already, make advanced analytics for manufacturing a priority at your company.
 Start, or finish what you started.
 What better way to use the downtime none of us expected to have in 2020?

 Want to learn more about tackling common supply chain challenges in the manufacturing industry.
 Check out our ebook ‘Top Supply Chain Challenges for Manufacturing Companies’.